juergenschubert/docker-ubuntu-grafana-influxdb/README.md

 I am using a Docker image with **Grafana** and **InfluxDB** which is:
 https://hub.docker.com/r/philhawthorne/docker-influxdb-grafana/
 You find how to start and how to use it on his page.
+If you where using a **Windows PC**, install the Docker Desktop first.

+ensure that you have the following both directories ready to be used for Grafana and InfluxDB config and database storage:
+C:\Users\schubj2\Documents\grafana-influx\influxdb
+C:\Users\schubj2\Documents\grafana-influx\grafana

+Windows terminal/CLI
+docker run -d --name docker-influxdb-grafana -p 3003:3003 -p 3004:8003 -p 8086:8086 -v C:\Users\schubj2\Documents\grafana-influx\influxdb:/var/lib/influxdb -v C:\Users\schubj2\Documents\grafana-influx\grafana:/var/lib/grafana philhawthorne/docker-influxdb-grafana:latest

 **Why Grafana and InfluxDB**?
 Because this is an easy way to visualize the content of a time series DB InfluxDB which got their series data from **YOUR** DataDomain.